cemalley/ADRN-EH-Project/Annovar/README.md

 ## Final output
 1. Annotated Variant Call Files, one per chromosome, each containing all samples.
-2. Summaries of carrier status and basic visualization to compare sample groups.
+2. Summaries of carrier status, homozygosity counts, and basic visualization to compare sample groups.
 3. Visualization of how variants were annotated, by functional category and sub-categories for exonic variants.

 ## Order of operations
+I (Claire) am currently reorganizing the entire pipeline so it requires less human interaction, fewer input files, and new analysis steps.
+The old, longer pipeline is below.

 The last line of each of the following has the exact "qsub" command used to run on the cluster system.
 For 1-4, read each file and uncomment/comment out the appropriate GNU parallel command as indicated.
 The R files are 'BATCH' submitted by wrapper qsub shell files, which can be created as described at the end of the programs.

 1. annovar-download-hg19.sh